 Ladies, if you’re carrying a handbag on an empty street, put your bag on the shoulder furthest from cars.
 Thieves have been known to stop quickly by ladies and lean out of the windows to grab their handbags.
 Please don’t have images of girls being tackled to the ground for their items.
 The officer I interviewed says this is hardly the truth.
 Thieves target ladies in close proximity to the street who are loosely holding their bags because it’s easy to take them fast.

-As a side note, I always carry a mini alarm, similar to those from Guardian Self Defense, in my hand when I’m returning home at night by myself.
+As a side note, I always carry a mini alarm, in my hand when I’m returning home at night by myself.
 It’s a relatively cheap investment for 5.99 that I hope I never have to use.

 And, if you really want to kick up your protective gear, there is the Self defence spray with a belt pouch.

 Please know that the while the Met Police has distributed hand held alarm devices in the past at Crime Prevention events, they do not endorse any specific product here.
 The above are my personal recommendations.

 Let’s face it, there’s nothing that will rain on your sunny parade in London more than being a victim of crime.